Flukas88/RssRead/README.md

     Version 0.1
      - Initial use of Python class

-Repo for RssRead, an experimental rss reader.
+Repo for RssRead, an experimental API for reading RSS( and Atom) .
 [Python module feedparser is required.]

 It's a module you can use with a